Safe Candle Containers for Candle Making: What Avoid and What to Use

 How do you know if a container is safe for candle making?

 Choosing a candle container at first might be based on your personal style or home decor.
-But, it ultimately comes down to if it is safe to make a candle in.
+But, it ultimately comes down to whether making a candle in it is safe.
 Here’s where to start when it comes to candle safety.

 It might go without saying, but any container that could easily tip over should be avoided.
 For example, something with an uneven surface on the bottom, such as a hand-thrown pottery bowl, might not be a good idea.
 Or top-heavy objects, like a wine glass that could get tipped over.
 (Who hasn’t seen a wine glass slip this way?)